Elhefes/cpp-course-project-repository-template/Meeting-notes.md

 ## Actions
 The goal for the next week is to have a working game preview – player controls, player-monster interactions and room transitions.

-1. Henri: keyboard input & user interface
+1. Henri: user interface & camera to follow player

-2. Matias:  Fix corridors ending nowhere.
+2. Matias:  Look into and possibly implement sound effects, Finnish dungeon class.

-3. Daniel: Creature-Creature collisions and creature-item collisions
+3. Daniel: In-room game-logic: basic monster movement, attacks, item pickup

-4. Lauri: Basic graphics for player and enemy/enemies.
-Item pickup (sword and potion).
+4. Lauri: Add graphics for player and enemy when they are added to the map.
+Try to optimize graphics loading.